vishnuaswanth/manager_view_fastapi/allocation_execution_spec.md

 ### Configuration Snapshot
 The `config_snapshot` field captures the exact configuration used at execution time:
+- **Structure**: Organized by month-year (e.g., "January 2025", "February 2025")
+- **Per-Month Configs**: Each month contains both Domestic and Global configurations
-- Month configuration (working days, occupancy, shrinkage, work hours)
+- **Parameters**: Working days, occupancy, shrinkage, work hours for each work type
+- **Multi-Month Support**: Captures all months processed in a single execution
+- **Use Cases**:
-- Allows reproduction of results
+  - Allows exact reproduction of results
   - Useful for debugging and audit trails
+  - Track configuration changes over time
+  - Identify discrepancies between months
-- Stored as JSON in database
+- **Storage**: Stored as JSON in database `ConfigSnapshot` column

 ### Error Handling
 All errors include: